 What content to include?

 With 68% of people reading about brands that interest them and 80% of people enjoying learning about a company through custom content, meaningful email content is crucial.
 You need relevant and personalised content that engages the customer.
 Whether it be a sales pitch, the latest news or the story behind your latest product development, as long as your content holds value, your email is on the right track.
 Content can be in the form of text, images, GIFs and so on.
-Different displays of your content should be chosen based on your audience, whether they need to see a product or just hear about it briefly, or in depth etc. You could ramble on about the specific red of a lipstick, or you could just show it and use the text to explain the texture.
+Different displays of your content should be chosen based on your audience.
+Consider whether they need to see a product or just hear about it briefly, or in depth etc. You could ramble on about the specific red of a lipstick, or you could just show it and use the text to explain the texture.

 For example, Uber’s ‘simple’ emails have brief but valuable text, their logo, a clear CTA and nothing else.
 No distractions, no ‘waffle’ and most importantly, they are consistent.